I thought I share some insights about my decision to go Vegan (food wise) It’s been 6 Months.

 It felt like my body started to use all the saved up old fat and I kind of got a different body shape (This is how I can describe it the best).

-Hoping, I am not over sharing here but my bowel movement improved a lot.
+I do hope I am not over sharing here but my bowel movement improved a lot.
 I thought everything was fine in that department but now I know that this was very much not the case…

 Anyways, I guess the biggest change is to go back to actually eating food instead of packed “food like products”.